stimulus-use/stimulus-use/docs/use-debounce.md

   fetch() {
     // this function is debounced only on the trailing edge with a wait time of 500ms.
   }

   duplicate() {
-    // this function is debounced on both the leading and trailing edges with a wait time of 500ms.
+    // this function is debounced on both the leading and trailing edges with a wait time of 100ms.
+  }

+  search() {
+    // this function is debounced on the leading edge only (runs immediately, no trailing call) with a wait time of 100ms.
   }

   instant() {